-The NZFC is committed to providing opportunities and support for women and those from a-diverse and/or underrepresented community.
+The NZFC is committed to providing opportunities and support for women and those from diverse and/or underrepresented communities.
+We strongly encourage applicants to champion the aspirations and principles of NZFC's He Ara Whakaurunga Kanorau | Diversity and Inclusion Strategy within your project.